gtt-project/redmine_gtt_smash/README.md

 - Authenticate from S.M.A.S.H with a Redmine account
 - Upload mobile notes as issues
-- Retreive custom notes configurations
+- Retrieve custom notes configurations
 - and more ...

 ## Requirements